-The original Dracula created by Bram Stoker actually.
-Sunlight just reduces his powers, crosses and garlic just annoy him (but work on vampires he creates), he ages backwards after feeding, he can transform into a bat, wolf, smoke, or "elemental dust", his very presence is hypnotic, he can create a psychic link with a victim he feeds his blood to...
+The original Dracula created by Bram Stoker.
+He's something of a transitional stage between the older satanic ghoul-like vampires and the more famous "sex god" rape allegories.
+Sunlight reduces his powers but won't kill him, he ages backwards after feeding, he can transform into a bat, wolf, smoke, or "elemental dust", his very presence is hypnotic, he can create more vampires by feeding his victims with his own blood, creating a psychic link in the process...

 The vampires in this story can also walk through impossibly narrow gaps, as if they became two-dimensional for the act.